Dipanshu780/Call-Center-Performance-Analysis/README.md

 ## 🤝 Contributing ##
 Have ideas for new analysis or want to dive deeper into the data?
 Contributions are welcome!
 Whether it's code, analysis, or just a suggestion, feel free to create a pull request or raise an issue.

-Thank you for exploring this Coffee Sales Analysis Project!
-If you find it valuable, please consider giving it a ⭐ on GitHub.
+Thank you for exploring the Call Center Performance Analysis Dashboard!
+If you find it valuable, consider giving it a ⭐ on GitHub.